-A disability can make university challenging in ways the average person may not consider.
-At Cape Breton University, we support adjustments being made so a disability never stands in the way of learning—and living—comfortably.
-After all, we want all of our students to achieve success.
+A disability can make university challenging in ways many may not consider.
+At Cape Breton University, we never want a disability to stand in the way of learning.
+We want our students to achieve success.

-Note-takers: If you have a disability or impairment that makes it difficult to take notes, our trained note-takers can help.
-We also have scribes for exam purposes.
+Note-takers: If you have a disability that makes it difficult to take notes, note-takers can help.

 Alternate format texts and assignments: Need large print texts or printed overheads?
-We can format textbooks to be used by Kurzweil, a speech-to-text software popular with people who have trouble reading.
+We can format textbooks to be used by Kurzweil, a speech-to-text software popular with people who have a disability that affects their reading.

 Alternate format tests and exams: We can have your tests and exams printed in large font or conducted orally, depending on your needs.